dydxfoundation/dip/content/dips/DIP-29.md

 title: Bridging the Community and Rewards Treasuries

-status: WIP
+status: Proposed

 author: Xenophon Labs | Sponsored by Wintermute

-shortDescription: Wind down v3 Rewards; Upgrade the Treasury contract; and Bridge the vested ethDYDX on Community and Rewards Treasuries from Ethereum to the dYdX Chain.
+shortDescription: Wind down v3 Rewards; Upgrade the Treasury contract; and Bridge the vested and unvested ethDYDX on Community and Rewards Treasuries from Ethereum to the dYdX Chain.

 discussions: https://dydx.forum/t/drc-bridging-the-community-and-rewards-treasuries/1258